M1n9X/llm_agents_devtools/README.md

 - [Voyager](https://github.com/MineDojo/Voyager) - An Open-Ended Embodied Agent with Large Language Models.
 - [ai-town](https://github.com/a16z-infra/ai-town) - A deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
 - [dev-gpt](https://github.com/jina-ai/dev-gpt) - Your Virtual Development Team.

+## Evaluation

+- [InstructEval](https://github.com/princeton-nlp/InstructEval) - Evaluation suite for the systematic evaluation of instruction selection methods.
+- [instruct-eval](https://github.com/declare-lab/instruct-eval) - Quantitatively evaluate instruction-tuned models such as Alpaca and Flan-T5 on held-out tasks.

 ## Foundation Models